-Thermal paste is a special kind of putty-like substance that you can mold into a small shape to put inside your computer.
-Its primary purpose is to help draw heat away from your PC’s central processing unit and to the heatsink.
+Thermal paste is a special putty-like substance that you can mold into a small shape to put inside your computer.
+Its primary purpose is to help draw heat away from your PC’s central processing unit and the heatsink.

 Because your computer works hard, the sensitive parts inside can get hot.
 Thermal paste provides a way to keep things cool.
 Some users wonder if they can or should add a bit of this paste to their GPUs, and we will cover this in detail in the sections below.

 You might already know a little about thermal paste if you’ve read up on how central processing units stay cool.
-However, you might not realize that graphics processing units need some love as well.
+However, you might not realize that graphics processing units also need some love.

 GPUs share many similarities with CPUs.
-Over the years, new developments in GPUs have made them capable of increasingly general tasks that help out the CPU.
-Their primary focus is heavy rendering for complex graphics, and that takes a lot of energy.
-In turn, a GPU can also produce a lot of heat and benefit from thermal paste.
+Over the years, developments in GPUs have made them capable of increasingly general tasks that help the CPU.
+Their primary focus is heavy rendering for complex graphics, which takes energy.
+In turn, a GPU can also produce a lot of heat and benefit from the thermal paste.

 If you have a new GPU, it probably already came with some thermal paste directly from the manufacturer.
-When asking yourself if you should put thermal paste on the GPU, the answer is that it depends.
-There are use cases where it can be beneficial to add more or different thermal paste to your GPU.
+So, when asking yourself if you should put thermal paste on the GPU, the answer is that it depends.
+In use cases, adding additional or different thermal paste to your GPU can be beneficial.
 We will cover some of these cases in detail.

-1. If your rig and graphics card are fewer than three to five years old, it is unlikely that you need to open it up to add more thermal paste to the GPU.
+1. If your rig and graphics card are fewer than 3 to 5 years old, it is unlikely that you need to open it up to add more thermal paste to the GPU.
 Quality paste should last for at least this length of time.

 2. Even if the card and other components are new, it is a good idea to check the internal temperatures of your computer as soon as you can.
-Doing this can give you an idea of what the normal temperature range is, and you will know for the future if anything is off.
-There are also apps that can test this for you.
+Doing this can give you an idea of the normal temperature range, and you will know if anything is off in the future.
+Some apps can test this for you.

 3. If temperatures are too high for the GPU, consider cleaning the card and carefully removing dust or other debris that has built up inside.
 This could be enough to restore temps to a normal range.
 If not, it is time to consider adding some new thermal paste to alleviate the heat issue.